Cal Poly ag business student died over the weekend, university says

 As of Tuesday morning, neither police nor university officials had released a cause of death for Brenden Nichols, a second-year agricultural business student.

 San Luis Obispo police Capt.
-Jeff Smith said Tuesday that emergency personnel responded to Cedar Creek Village Apartments near campus following a report for assistance at about noon Sunday.
+Jeff Smith said Tuesday that emergency personnel responded to Cedar Creek Village, a complex of condominiums near campus, following a report for assistance at about noon Sunday.

 Cal Poly President Jeff Armstrong and Vice President for Student Affairs Keith Humphrey wrote in an email statement to students and faculty Monday that during his time at Cal Poly, Nichols was involved in the Cal Poly community as a Week of Welcome leader and by participating in intramural volleyball.